codrin-ch/job-applications/server/README.md

-# Job Applications Tracker
+# Job Applications Tracker - API Server

-This is a Django-based application for tracking job applications.
+This is the Django-based API backend for the Job Applications Tracker.
+It provides JSON endpoints for the React client to manage job applications and job boards.

 ## Prerequisites